lsst-sims/migration_plan/README.md

 ## Lower Priority Issues

 Other decisions that need to be made, but final details aren't needed to start migration.

+* Tiago gives the tip that it's good to keep the conda recipe out of the main code repo.
+Step one will be getting a repo that can build from source with setup.py, but after that we'll want to remember to put conda recipe elsewhere.

 * Focal plane geometry.
 The only thing from the DM stack we currently use is the focal plane geometry.
 Proposed solution is to write some code that calls the DM stack to build a pre-computed lookup table that can then be used in this package and updated as needed.
 While the focal plane geometry is currently a dependency, it's not used by default, so there wouldn't be much loss of functionality if we finished this after migration.